Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If any arcs or sparks occur when you turn the compressor back on, that’s a great indication that your pressure switch needs replacing.

-If your compressor is large enough and has a start capacitor, it’s likely that your circuit breaker trips due to the failing of the capacitor.
+If your compressor is large enough and has a start capacitor, it’s likely that your circuit breaker trips due to the failure of the capacitor.

 It’s a very complex process to test an air compressor start capacitor and therefore you should seek professional help to do so!